-Identifying and responding to risks of material misstatement due to fraud To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
+Identifying and responding to risks of material misstatement due to fraud

+To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-- enquiring of directors, the Audit Committee, internal audit, Group Financial Crime Director as to whether they have knowledge of any actual, suspected or alleged fraud and inspection of policy documentation as to the group's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the group's channel for "whistleblowing"; - reading Board, Audit Committee and Risk Committee meeting minutes; - considering remuneration incentive schemes and performance targets for management; - using our own professionals with forensic knowledge to assist us in identifying fraud risks based on discussion of the circumstances of the group; - using analytical procedures to identify any unusual or unexpected relationships; - inspecting correspondence with regulators to identify instances or suspected instances of fraud; - reviewing the audit misstatements from prior period to identify fraud risk factors; and - reading broker reports and other public information to identify third-party expectations and concerns.
+- enquiring of directors, the Audit Committee, internal audit, Group Financial Crime Director as to whether they have knowledge of any actual, suspected or alleged fraud and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Group's channel for "whistleblowing", - · reading Board, Audit Committee and Risk Committee meeting minutes, - considering remuneration incentive schemes and performance targets for management, - using analytical procedures to identify any unusual or unexpected relationships, - · inspecting correspondence with regulators to identify instances or suspected instances of fraud, - · reviewing the audit misstatements from prior period to identify fraud risk factors, - reading broker reports and other public information to identify third-party expectations and concerns.